MatteoF1/salesforce_light_jwt_flow/README.md

         - the username for the selected user
         - the private key related to the X509 Certificate location
         - the private key password, if it exists
+    - use the provided token in the Authentication Header of the calls